mozilla/pkipolicy/rootstore/policy.md

     on validation the CA has performed for an Authorization Domain Name (as specified in the Baseline Requirements) as being valid for subdomains of that Authorization Domain Name.
-    The CA's CPS (or, if applicable, the CP or CP/CPS) must clearly specify the procedure(s) that the CA employs to perform this verification;
+    The CA operator's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the procedure(s) that the CA employs to perform this verification;
-3.  for a certificate capable of being used for TLS-enabled servers, the CA must ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
-This must be done using one or more of the methods documented in section 3.2.2.4 of the CA/Browser Forum Baseline Requirements.
-The CA's CPS (or, if applicable, the CP or CP/CPS) must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.4 it is complying with.
+3.  for a certificate capable of being used for TLS-enabled servers, the CA MUST ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
+This MUST be done using one or more of the methods documented in section 3.2.2.4 of the CA/Browser Forum Baseline Requirements.
+The CA operator's CPS (or, if applicable, the CP or CP/CPS) must clearly specify the procedure(s) that the CA employs, and each documented procedure SHOULD state which subsection of 3.2.2.4 it is complying with.
 CAs are not permitted to use 3.2.2.5 (4) ("any other method") to fulfill the requirements of method 3.2.2.4.8 (IP Address);
-4.  for a certificate capable of being used for TLS-enabled servers, the CA must ensure that the applicant has control over all IP Address(es) referenced in the certificate.
-This must be done using one or more of the methods documented in section 3.2.2.5 of the CA/Browser Forum Baseline Requirements.
-The CA's CPS (or, if applicable, the CP or CP/CPS) must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.5 it is complying with; *and*
+4.  for a certificate capable of being used for TLS-enabled servers, the CA MUST ensure that the applicant has control over all IP Address(es) referenced in the certificate.
+This MUST be done using one or more of the methods documented in section 3.2.2.5 of the CA/Browser Forum Baseline Requirements.
+The CA operator's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the procedure(s) that the CA employs, and each documented procedure SHOULD state which subsection of 3.2.2.5 it is complying with; *and*
-5.  for certificates marked as Extended Validation, the CA MUST comply with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EVGLs].
+5.  for certificates marked as Extended Validation, CA operators MUST comply with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EVGLs].